prebid/Prebid.js/dev-docs/publisher-api-reference.md

 + `"high"`: $0.01 increments, capped at $20 CPM
 + `"auto"`: Applies a sliding scale to determine granularity as shown in the [Auto Granularity](#autoGranularityBucket) table below.
 + `"dense"`: Like `"auto"`, but the bid price granularity uses smaller increments, especially at lower CPMs.
 For details, see the [Dense Granularity](#denseGranularityBucket) table below.
++ `customConfigObject`: If you pass in a custom config object (as shown in the [Custom CPM Bucket Sizing](#customCPMObject) example below), you can have much finer control over CPM bucket sizes, precision, and caps.

 <div class="alert alert-danger" role="alert">
   <p>